 Mike Barnett is directly connected to some of the most significant firsts of Azusa Pacific's storied track & field program.
 In 1983 Barnett was a key athlete who led the Cougars to the first of a record-setting 23 NAIA men's track & field championships.
 Twenty years later, as a head coach, he led Azusa Pacific to its first-ever NAIA women's track & field national championship which opened a run of seven women's national titles over the next decade.

-In 2012, as Azusa Pacific transitions into NCAA Division II, Barnett takes the unique step of becoming the program's first-ever director of track & field.
-In his new position, Barnett becomes responsible for a Cougar track & field program that has claimed 30 NAIA titles, including 13 national championships since he took over the women's track & field program in 2000.
+In 2012, he took the unique step of becoming the program's first-ever director of track & field as Azusa Pacific began its transition to NCAA Division II membership.
+As a director, Barnett is responsible for a Cougar track & field program which has claimed 30 NAIA titles, including 13 national championships since he took over the women's track & field program in 2000.
 His responsibilities include oversight of the track & field budget and scholarships, application of NCAA regulations, and shaping the overall philosophy, vision, and mission of Azusa Pacific track & field.
 He will also continue to coach the men's and women's throwers of Cougar track & field.